artur-gajewski/date-converter-bundle/README.md

 ## Usage ##

-This library adds a filter for twig templates that can be used like:
+This library adds a filter for twig templates that can be used like so:

-    {{ item.created | created_ago }}
+    {{ item.created | ago }}

 ## License ##